eGain/egain-conversation-hub-sentiment-analysis/README.md

 2. eGain Cloud availability with valid advisor credentials
 3. AWS cloud account available with AWS Comprehend, Lambda and all mentioned below services from "Additional Information" are enabled.
 4. AWS account has access to eGain URL from where chat transcripts are fetched.
-5. Role with permi  ssions as  defined in "deployment/sentimentAnalyserrole.json" is created before the deployment and used while deploying the application
+5. Role with permissions as  defined in "deployment/sentimentAnalyserrole.json" is created before the deployment and used while deploying the application
 6. AWS CLI, please refer https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html to install and configure AWS CLI.
 You need to run the 'aws configure' to configure the aws profile for deployment
 7. SAM CLI, please refer https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-windows.html to install and configure SAM CLI

 # Installation
-1. Go to your terminal and do git clone https://github.com/snehaldatar/egain-chat-sentiment-analysis.git to clone this repository
+1. Go to your terminal and execute command "git clone https://github.com/snehaldatar/egain-chat-sentiment-analysis.git" to clone this repository
 2. Navigate to deployment folder and edit the egps-chat-sentiment-analysis-config.properties file with appropriate parameter values as specified below.
 Proxy details should be used if required to access eGain.
 Attached properties file has example values for refrence.

   | Property        | Description |